CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \subsection{Hardware Experiments}

-The main objective of the hardware experiment is to evaluate whether we can successfully transfer the highly dynamic recovery behavior learned in simulation to a real-world setup.
-We only focus on the screwdriver recovery task in our hardware experiments.
-We use an unseen real screwdriver that falls within the training distribution for our hardware experiment.
-We use the Vicon motion capture (mocap) system to estimate the state of the screwdriver.
+The hardware experiments evaluate whether the highly dynamic recovery behaviors successfully transfer from simulation to reality.
+We only focus on the screwdriver recovery task.
+We use an unseen real screwdriver that falls within the training distribution and the Vicon motion capture system to estimate the state of the screwdriver for closed-loop control.